bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Saturday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

 - -73% in Champaign County
 - -65% in Illinois
-- -66% in the United States
+- -65% in the United States
 - -34% worldwide

 <picture>